 Muscles worked: Traps, delts, rhomboids, erectors, lats, glutes, hamstrings, calves, biceps, and core

-Deadlifts strengthen your entire posterior chain, which is a fancy way of saying all of the muscles on the backside of your body.
+Benefits: Deadlifts strengthen your entire posterior chain, which is a fancy way of saying all of the muscles on the backside of your body.
 This includes everything from your calves to your traps.
 Specifically, deadlifts increase strength in the hamstrings, glutes, and back—yes, even your upper back.

-How to Do Deadlifts
+How to do it:

-1. Setup: Load one of the best powerlifting barbells with weight plates on the floor.
+1. Load one of the best powerlifting barbells with weight plates on the floor.
 Use standard-sized Olympic plates for the best deadlift setup.
 Put on one of the best weightlifting belts if you’re going heavy (and you know how to wear one).

-5. Finish: The rep is finished once the weight plates touch the ground; you can either do touch-and-go reps or reset entirely.
+5. The rep is finished once the weight plates touch the ground; you can either do touch-and-go reps or reset entirely.

 barbell deadlift